-Maximum building setbacks of 20 feet from nonresidential collectors and local streets are meant to create a building presence along the street connected by sidewalks.
+Maximum building setbacks of 15 feet from nonresidential collectors and local streets are meant to create a building presence along the street connected by sidewalks.
 Setbacks are measured from the future Right of Way.

-Major arterial (Grand River, Beck, or Taft)
+Major arterial (Grand River or Beck)